 ORA and AVR agree that fire flow testing is a cost that should be charged to those causing the expense, rather than distributed to all customers.
 ORA and AVR agree that AVR will implement a tariff for fire flow testing of \$60 per fire flow test, which includes the entire process of scheduling, physical testing, modeling, and reporting fire flow and system pressure checks as requested by companies, groups or individuals, not as a part of a new subdivision or development.

 REFERENCES: AVR Exh.
 A-1,p.
 145, AVR Exh.
 A-2, pp. 15-16; ORA Exh.
-O-1, pp. 15-2 - 15-3.
+O-1, pp. 15-2 disconnection for non-emergency, voluntary disconnection after-hours (non-regular hours).

 17.3 Restoration of Service